 Moving on, we didn’t detect any defects such as dead/stuck pixels or excessive IPS glow/backlight bleeding on our unit.

-The monitor has a flicker-free backlight and a low-blue light filter which prevent eye fatigue and headaches caused by looking at the screen for extended periods of time.
+The monitor has a flicker-free backlight and a low blue light filter, which prevents eye fatigue and headaches caused by looking at the screen for extended periods.

 However, if you mostly play the latest AAA titles and more graphically-oriented games (or games that are locked to 60FPS), the AOPEN 27ML1U 1440p gaming monitor is a better option for you.

-Further, the response time speed is around 4ms which is sufficient to eliminate all prominent trailing of fast-moving objects.
+Further, the response time speed is around 4ms, which is enough to eliminate all prominent trailing of fast-moving objects.

 Backlight strobing also decreases the monitor’s maximum brightness while active, so use it only in fast-paced games if you prefer it; otherwise, make sure it’s disabled.